emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 ## I tested at my real level, not my reach level

 Take the exam at your real level, not your reach level.
-If you're testing at the right level, you won't need to prep that much.
+If you're testing at the right level, you won't need to prep much.

-I leafed through a C1 practice test after taking B2, and I'm pretty sure that I could have passed C1—with some serious prep.
+I leafed through a C1 practice test, and I'm pretty sure that I could have passed C1—with some serious prep.
 But why force it?
 I'm not a C1 speaker yet, even if I could fake it for an exam.
 I'll pass C1 when I'm at C1.
-Right now, I'm at B2.

 And seriously, even if you do _need_ the B2 certificate for something—like studying at a German university—but aren't a B2 speaker yet, maybe ask yourself if you're really ready for whatever you need that certificate for.